-Potato tacos are a very popular recipe during Lent Season (Cuaresma) as they don’t contain any meat, but truth is, you can find them also all year round because they’re cheap, delicious and so easy to make!
+Potato tacos is one of the most popular Mexican Lent recipes as they don’t contain any meat, but truth is, you can find them also all year round because they’re cheap, delicious and so easy to make!

 The traditional recipe calls only for mashed potatoes seasoned with salt and that’s it.
 But from family to family, some variations included adding spices, cheese, and vegetables.